WebReflection/ucdn/README.md

 ### As binary file

 It is possible to bootstrap a micro CDN right away via `npx ucdn`.
 Pass `--help` to see options.

+### Compatibility

+Beside own dependencies that might have different compatibility requirements, this module works in NodeJS 10 or higher.